 |4 (2 bonds and 2 lone pairs)||bent||tetrahedral||sp3||about 105|

 What is the molecular geometry and bond angle of water (H2O)?

 The answer is the molecular geometry of water would be bent.
 Notice there are 4 attachments, or, electron groups surrounding oxygen.
 This would make the electron geometry tetrahedral.
 However, this is not the molecular geometry.
 Two of these attachments are bonds and the other two are lone pairs.
-Therefore, the resulting molecular geometry is bent.
-Now that we know the molecular geometry, we can determine the bond angle to be about 105 degrees.
+Therefore, the resulting molecular geometry is a a bent geometry.
+Now that we know the molecular geometry, we can determine the bond angle to be about 105 degrees from our chart.

 What is the molecular geometry of BF3, boron trifluoride?